-Play dough itself is an engaging sensory experience for young children, but when you add colors and scents it becomes even more magical and fun!
-This candy cane play dough activity is a fantastic way to engage the senses while developing fine motor skills and giving kids a chance to exercise their creativity.
+Play dough is always a fun and engaging sensory experience for young children.
+You can easily add colors and scents to your play dough to make it even more inviting!
+This candy cane playdough activity is a fantastic way to engage the senses while developing fine motor skills and giving kids a chance to exercise their creativity.

 While participating in this play dough activity, kids will engage their senses while developing fine motor skills.
 The texture of the dough, the smell of the peppermint, the bright colors, and the stark contrast between white and red.
 It’s all a great way to pull children into an activity and keep them engaged.